vchuravy/spatial_self_construction/README.md

 ### Mac OS X

-The other option is to install Julia via homebrew [url] After installing homebrew follow the instructions from [url]
+The other option is to install Julia via homebrew [http://brew.sh/] After installing homebrew follow the instructions from [https://github.com/staticfloat/homebrew-julia]

 I would recommend installing the current devel version with support for apples accelerate